Ohio Wrongful Death Law: The Basics

 - Mental anguish

 The first, second and fourth items are considered economic losses (usually requiring the testimony of an economic expert); the third and fifth are considered noneconomic losses and do not require expert testimony.

-Q: What about the decedent’s pain before s/he died?
+What about the deceased person’s pain before s/he died?

-Q: How long do I have to pursue a wrongful death action?
+How long do I have to pursue a wrongful death lawsuit?

-Whether the death is due to a motor vehicle accident, medical malpractice or any other cause, these principles apply.
+Whether the death of your family member is due to a motor vehicle accident, medical malpractice or any other cause, these principles apply.
 Also, the amount a jury can award in a wrongful death case is not capped by statute; the Ohio Constitution prohibits caps in wrongful death cases.